-According to tradition, St. Nicholas and Black Peter live in Madrid.
-They are said to choose a different harbor in Holland for each year’s arrival in order to give as many children as possible a chance to meet them.
-Children are told that St. Nicholas and Black Peter spend the year writing down good and bad behaviors in a large book and preparing a list of presents that they will give the Dutch children who have been well behaved.
-If children have been bad, however, they are told that Black Peter will chase them with a stick!
+According to tradition, St. Nicholas and Black Pete live in Madrid.
+They are said to choose a different harbor in Holland for each year's arrival in order to give as many children as possible a chance to meet them.
+Children are told that St. Nicholas and Black Pete spend the year writing down good and bad behaviors in a large book and preparing a list of presents that they will give the Dutch children who have been well behaved.
+If children have been bad, however, they are told that Black Pete will chase them with a stick!

 In Holland, presents are traditionally exchanged on December 5, also known as St. Nicholas Eve, Sinterklaas Eve, or Sinterklass Eve.
 Presents are referred to as "surprises" and are creatively packaged in order to conceal the contents.
 For example, a gift might be wrapped inside a series of progressively smaller boxes or hidden in a location that must be found by figuring out a series of clues.

 Christmas Eve and Christmas Day are times of worship for Dutch families, since the children have already received their presents.
 It is customary to attend church services on both Christmas Eve and Christmas morning.
 After the Christmas morning service, families return home to sing carols and tell stories around the Christmas tree.
 Then, in the evening, they enjoy a large Christmas dinner.

 The day after Christmas is also celebrated as a holiday in Holland.
 It is called Tweede Kerstdag or Second Christmas Day and is a time of rest and relaxation.
 Many families go ice skating or visit extended family part of their celebration.
 In East Holland, they hold a special Advent ceremony where horns are blown to chase away evil spirits and to celebrate the birth of Christ.

 Traditional Christmas Food